ironsheep/P2-vscode-extensions/TASKS.md

 - FlashP2 - Compile the top-file, Download and write the program to flash on our connected P2  [ctrl-shift-F -if keybindings are added.]

 **NOTE** for PNut a download is also a compile so these download and flash tasks do not depend upon the CompleTopP2 task!

+**NOTE2** these downloadP2 and flashP2 tasks do NOT enable debug support.
+The option `-r` is run without debug while `-rd` is run with debug.
+Likewise, the option `-f` is compile and flash without debug while `-fd` is compile and flash with debug.
+Please adjust these values in the task `args:` sections to your need (using debug or not)

+**TODO** let's make debug a custom VSCode setting and use the setting in this script to enable/disable debug compilation/use??

 NOTE: VSCode does not have any concept of top-level file.
 So we added a custom build task invoked by the downloadP2 task to first compile the top-level file.
 This task must be customized for each project by configuring the file basename specified in the "args" section of CompileTopP2 task.